 Here in the Twin Cities, I get questions all the time about the inspection period and what people should be aware of during the process.
 Here are three of the top things you should keep an eye out for during the inspection period to ensure a smooth transaction:

 Check with the city.
 If there are any future plans for development or construction in or around your neighborhood, be aware of them.
-You want to fully understand these things so your future type in the property is enjoyed as much as possible.
+You want to fully understand these things so your future time in the property is enjoyed as much as possible.

 There are a whole bunch of other things to consider, but these are the three key points that will help you make the right decisions.
 If you have any questions for me, don’t hesitate to reach out.
 I would love to hear from you!